RX-M/web-public/maven/maven-fundamentals.md

 Project principles and design patterns are presented, taking students from simple POM implementations through to multi-module projects.
 Attendees will gain a thorough understanding of Maven project lifecycles, directory structure, coordinates, artifacts, packaging and plugins.
 Upon completion students will have the practical hands-on experience and conceptual knowledge necessary to use Maven in a range of settings including embedded in an IDE and as a direct build tool at the command line.

-This is an instructor-led training (ILT)instructor-led training class and is available for in-person and virtual delivery.
+This is an instructor-led training (ILT) class and is available for onsite and online delivery.